petatemarvin26/react-webpack/README.md

 ### Contributing

 As the owner of this repository I really appreciate the knowledge, suggestions of other contributors who helps to make this boilerplate more cleaner and efficient

-We setup partially what you need, you can delete all unnecessary files, syntax that you are surely has no sense on your setup and you may add some configuration depends on what you need, this scratch boilerplate in React with Webpack can be able to use as your own project startup

 #

 ### License